oxfordinternetinstitute/oxonfair/README.md

     fpredictor = FairPredictor(predictor,  validation_data, 'sex')

-the fit function takes three arguments that describe an objective such as accuracy or F1 that should be optimized, and a constraint such as the demographic parity violation should be below 2%.
+The fit function takes three arguments that describe an objective such as accuracy or F1 that should be optimized, and a constraint such as the demographic parity violation should be below 2%.

 This takes the form: